frasermclean/personal-site/content/post/crestron-zoom-rooms/index.md

 ## Discontinued

-Due to Zoom Room deprecating the ZR-CSAPI, the module development slowed and was eventually abandoned.
+Due to Zoom discontinuing development of the ZR-CSAPI, the module development slowed and was eventually abandoned.
 The module was only used internally for a few clients and was never released to the public.